guestdaniel/Guestetal2024_ProfileAnalysisHL/docs.md

 # Workflows

-## Behavioral data workflow
+## Behavioral data workflow (internal)
+This section describes the behavioral data workflow steps that are *internal* to the Carney lab (i.e., they are irrelevant for anyone without access to the raw data).
 Behavioral data for the profile-analysis experiments are stored on `\\nsc-lcarney-h1\C$`.
-The workflow for updating behavioral data and preparing cleaned and pre-processed copies is described below.
 There are two manual steps that involve interacting with the `\\nsc-lcarney-h1` machine.

 1. First, remove any files/folders in `C:\Users\dguest2\cl_data\pahi\raw\profile_analysis_iso_results` to ensure we have a clean slate for a local copy of the data.